jukfloyd/testRepo/pres.md

 2. When the probability of changes during the development is high

->While in software development, the changes of requirements can be a kind of common currency with specific processes for managing them.
-There are times when, despite the fact that the requirements are correctly defined, adaptations are likely to arise as the project progresses.
-This situation can occur in projects where, for example, there are technological changes or in the business context.
+>There are times when, despite the fact that the requirements are correctly defined, adaptations are likely to arise as the project progresses.

 3. When where is a need to test the solution